Boulware-Deser ghost in extended quasidilaton massive gravity: Introduction

 The rest of the paper is organized as follows.
 Sec.~\ref{sec:model} briefly reviews the action of the extended quasidilaton massive gravity.
 In Sec.~\ref{sec:newshift} we perform a nonlinear transformation of the shift vector of the physical metric, using the formalism developed in \cite{Hassan:2011tf}.
-In Sec.~\ref{sec:constraint} it is shown that the Hamiltonian of the system in a modified unitary gauge, when written in terms of the new set of variables, is linear in the lapse function.
-It is then straightforward to find the primary constraint.
+In Sec.~\ref{sec:minimalmodel}, in order to simplify the analysis we set $\alpha_3=\alpha_4=1$.
+In Sec.~\ref{sec:constraint} we then calculate the second derivatives (i.e. components of the Hessian matrix) of the Hamiltonian density with respect to the lapse and the (nonlinearly transformed) shift vector.
+It is then shown that the Hessian matrix is invertible.
+This implies that there is no primary constraint that removes the BD ghost.
 Sec.~\ref{sec:summary} is devoted to a summary of the paper.